analogdevicesinc/scopy/doc/index.rst

 ===============================================================================

 `Analog Devices Inc. <https://www.analog.com>`__
-HDL libraries and projects for various reference design and prototyping systems.
 This repository contains Scopy plugins information

 .. note::

-   We are in the process of moving the HDL documentation from `wiki <https://wiki.analog.com/university/tools/m2k/scopy#user_guides>`__ to :git-hdl:`/`.
+   We are in the process of moving the Scopy documentation from `wiki <https://wiki.analog.com/university/tools/m2k/scopy#user_guides>`__ to :git-scopy:`/dev`.

    We apologize for any inconvenience that may occur due to this migration.